 An Emergency Stop Safety Module is used to increase the control reliability of an emergency stop circuit.
-As shown in the wiring drawings, the models ES-UA-5A and ES-VA-5A E-Stop Safety Modules (the Safety Modules) are designed to monitor a 1-channel or 2-channel E-stop switch.
+As shown in the hookup drawings, the models ES-FA-9AA and ES-FA-11AA E-Stop Safety Modules are designed to monitor a 1-channel or 2-channel E-stop switch.
 A 2-channel E-stop switch has two electrically isolated contacts.